 $0.50 + 3% reload fee via Apple Pay, Google Pay or credit card

-For teens over age 13, the Current Teen Debit Card has an automatic savings feature that rounds up purchases to the nearest dollar to be sent to your teen's savings.
-Teens can also create their own savings goals, track chores and allowances, and negotiate chore compensation.
+For teens over age 13, the Current Teen Debit Card has an automatic savings feature that rounds up purchases to the nearest dollar to be sent to your teen’s savings.
+Teens can also create their own savings goals, track chores and allowances and even negotiate chore compensation.
 Parents can track teen spending, set spending limits, set up recurring deposits, block transactions and transfer funds.
-But to open this account, parents must open a personal Current checking account and link it to their teen's account.
-And while there's no monthly fee or minimum opening deposit, there's a 3% foreign transaction fee.
+But to open this account, parents must open a personal Current checking account, which also has no monthly fees.

-The Capital One TEEN Money Checking account is available for ages 8 and up.
+The Capital One TEEN Money Checking account is available for ages eight and up.
 It has no monthly fees, opening deposits or overdraft fees.
-Unlike most kids’ bank accounts, Capital One offers Zelle integration with the TEEN Money Checking account so teens 13 and up can use it, with adult consent and registration.
-Additionally, this account earns up to 0.1% APY on all balances, comes with savings tools, parents can lower spending limits and get fee-free access to over 70,000 ATMs nationwide.
-Parents don't have to be existing Cap One customers to get this account and just require an adult co-owner.
-However, TEEN Money Checking doesn't come with chore or allowance features.
+Unlike most kids’ bank accounts, Capital One offers Zelle integration with the TEEN Money Checking account, so teens 13 and up can use it with adult consent and registration.
+Additionally, this account earns up to 0.1% APY on all balances and comes with savings tools, plus parents can lower spending limits and get fee-free access to over 70,000 ATMs nationwide.
+Parents don’t have to be existing Cap One customers to get this account, which only requires an adult co-owner.
+However, TEEN Money Checking doesn’t come with chore or allowance features.

 Pros